Free Online UUID / GUID Generator

 Can UUIDs be guessed?

-UUID v1 may reveal time and hardware info, making it predictable.
-UUID v4 is random and much harder to guess.
+UUID v1 may reveal system details.
+UUID v4 is random and much harder to predict.

 What’s the difference between UUID and GUID?

-UUID and GUID are essentially the same.
-UUID is the official standard, while GUID is Microsoft’s implementation.
+UUID and GUID are functionally the same.
+UUID is the standard, GUID is Microsoft's naming.

 About UUIDs